Frequently Asked Questions

 Hermann Gmeiner, a native Austrian, founded the first Austrian SOS Children’s Villages association in 1949.
-For Hermann Gmeiner, the original goal was, after the devastation of the Second World War, to provide orphans and abandoned children with a family, a house, and a village in which to feel at home.
+For Hermann Gmeiner, the original goal was, after the devastation of the Second World War, to provide children who had lost their parents or were abandoned with a family, a house, and a village in which to feel at home.
 The first SOS Children’s Village was built in Imst in the Austrian province of Tyrol the same year.

 The very first house in the village was named “House of Peace”.
 Imst has become the model for SOS Children’s Villages all over the world; an adaptable, internationally practicable and all-embracing child-care concept.

 Every SOS Children’s Village offers a permanent home in a family-style environment to children who have lost their parents or who can no longer live with them.
 Four to ten boys and girls of different ages live together with their SOS mother in a family house, and eight to fifteen SOS Children’s Village families form a village community.

 The so-called ‘four principles’ – the SOS mother, the sisters and brothers, the family house, and the SOS Children’s Village – form the basis and the framework of the concept of our work at the SOS Children’s Villages.
 The foremost of these principles is the mother, or mother-centred care.

 3. What is the difference between SOS Children's Village BC and SOS Children's Villages Canada?

 SOS Children’s Village BC (SOS BC for short) is the charitable organization that fundraises for and manages the only SOS Village in Canada in Surrey, British Columbia.
 SOS BC supports the many foster children who need help right here in our province with the Village and our outreach programs.